pip-services/pip-services-docs/content/en/net/commons/run/parameters.md

 #### Override
-Overrides parameters with new values from specified [Parameters](../parameters) object and returns a new [Parameters](../parameters) object.
+Overrides parameters with new values from a specified [Parameters](../parameters) object and returns a new [Parameters](../parameters) object.

 > `public` [Parameters](../parameters) Override([Parameters](../parameters) parameters)